 (3) A branch office may expand its service area at any time during the licensure period.

-(A) Unless exempted under subparagraph (B) of the paragraph, a branch office must submit to DADS a written notice to expand its service area at least 30 days before the expansion.
+(A) Unless exempted under subparagraph (B) of the paragraph, a branch office must submit to HHSC a written notice to expand its service area at least 30 days before the expansion.
 The notice must include:

 (i) revised boundaries of the branch office's original service area;